joncrlsn/web-mon/README.md

 # web-mon
-A simple web application monitor written in Go (AKA GoLang), but there should be no need to know Go.
-Just download the binary for your system and put it into your path.
-Web-mon can monitor the HTTP response times for any URL at a configurable interval.
-When the response times are too slow, an email is sent, and an optional shell script can be executed, but feel free to fork it to work for your project, or submit a pull request with generally useful changes.
+A simple web site and web application monitor.
+Just download the binary for your system, put it into your path, and follow the easy "getting started" instructions below.
+Web-mon will monitor the HTTP response times for any URL at a configurable interval.
+When the response times are too slow (or an HTTP error code is detected), an email is sent.
+An optional shell script can also be executed to do custom things like dump threads or capture system information.

 ### download
 [linux64](https://github.com/joncrlsn/web-mon/raw/master/bin-linux64/web-mon "Linux 64-bit version")